Find out if you can claim housing benefit or help with housing costs under universal credit for rent you pay to someone in your family.

 - evidence of rent payments

-The council may ask if your relative took a tenancy deposit or provided you with a gas safety certificate before you moved in.
+You may be asked if your relative took a tenancy deposit or provided you with a gas safety certificate before you moved in.

-You can challenge a housing benefit decision if you think it is wrong.
+You can challenge a benefits decision you think is wrong.

 If you need to talk to someone, we’ll do our best to help